Kottamam

 Kottamam is a city situated in the banks of the holy river Periyar in Ernakulam district, Kerala state, south India.
 It is situated about 9.5 km from Angamaly and 3 km from Kalady, the birthplace of Adi Sankaracharya.
 The International pilgrim center Malayattoor Kurisumudi is situated only 7.5 km from Kottamam.

-Cochin International Airport Ltd is situated only 9 km from Kottamam.
+Cochin International Airport is situated only 9 km from Kottamam.